Should You Clean or Resurface Your Tennis Court?

 - No resurfacing needed

 There are a lot more but these are some of the main benefits that people usually think of.
 Cleaning is incredibly important when it comes to making sure that your facility is working at its optimum and nothing less.
 After all, you only deserve the best when it comes to it so make sure that your court stays on top of all the problems and that it’s all clean.
 This is especially true if you are wanting to use the facility for LTA playing standards or other competitive events.

 Resurfacing Your Sports Facility

-In the worst case scenario, your tennis court has become heavily contaminated with moss and algae.
-In addition, some of the court is starting to degrade and have pieces coming off it.
+In the worst-case scenario, your tennis court has become heavily contaminated with moss and algae.
+In addition, some of the courts is starting to degrade and have pieces coming off it.
 Not all hope is lost though, as there is still one course of action you can take to save your court.
 That being resurfacing the whole area and starting again.